metacontract/mc-mcp/.amf/knowledge/note/project.md

 ## 8. Recommended TDD Practices

-*   Integration tests involving Qdrant or other external dependencies are now stable by ensuring TempDir lifecycle management, explicit score_threshold usage, and serializing Docker resource usage.
+*   Integration tests involving Qdrant or other external dependencies are now stable and pass reliably by ensuring TempDir lifecycle management, explicit score_threshold usage, serializing Docker resource usage, and thoroughly correct Qdrant startup wait condition (stdout log) and gRPC port exposure and test data adjustment.
 *   When a test fails, troubleshoot in the order: external service startup → test logic → threshold design.
 *   The project is now well-suited for a robust TDD cycle (Red → Green → Refactor) with maintainable test and implementation structure.